 Interesting Facts and Information about Carbon Dioxide (CO2):

 Carbon dioxide (CO2) is a slightly toxic, odorless, colorless gas with a slightly pungent, acid taste.
 Carbon dioxide is a small but important constituent of air.
-The typical concentration of CO2 in air is about 0.038% or 380 ppm.
-Exhaled air contains as much as 4% carbon dioxide.
+It is a necessary raw material for most plant life, which remove carbon dioxide from air using the process of photosynthesis.

-The concentration of CO2 in air is not high enough to make its recovery commercially feasible.
-Producing carbon dioxide as a commercial product requires that it be recovered and purified from a relatively high-volume, CO2-rich gas stream, generally a stream which is created as an unavoidable byproduct of a large-scale combustion or biological process.
-In almost all cases, carbon dioxide which is captured and purified for commercial applications would be vented to the atmosphere at the production point if it were not recovered for transport and use at other locations.
+The concentration of CO2 in air and in stack gases from simple combustion sources (heaters, boilers, furnaces) is not high enough to make carbon dioxide recovery commercially feasible.
+Producing carbon dioxide as a commercial product requires that it be recovered and purified from a relatively high-volume, CO2-rich gas stream, generally a stream which is created as an unavoidable byproduct of a large-scale chemical production process or some form of biological process.

-The most common operations from which commercially-produced carbon dioxide is recovered are industrial plants which produce hydrogen or ammonia from natural gas, coal, or other hydrocarbon feedstock, and large-volume fermentation operations in which plant products are made into ethanol for human consumption, automotive fuel or industrial use.
+The most common operations from which commercially-produced carbon dioxide is recovered are industrial plants which produce hydrogen or ammonia from natural gas, coal, or other hydrocarbon feedstock, and large-volume fermentation operations in which plant products are made into ethanol for human consumption, automotive fuel, or industrial use.
 Breweries producing beer from various grain products are a traditional source.
 Corn-to-ethanol plants have been the most rapidly growing source of feed gas for CO2 recovery.
 CO2-rich natural gas reservoirs found in underground formations found primarily in the western United States and in Canada are another source of recoverable carbon dioxide.

 CO2 from both natural and industrial sources is used to enhance production of oil from older wells by injecting the carbon dioxide into appropriate underground formations.
-Carbon dioxide is used in selectively, primarily in wells which will benefit not only from re-pressurization, but also from a reduction in viscosity of the oil in the reservoir caused by a portion of the CO2 dissolving in the oil.
+Carbon dioxide is used selectively, primarily in wells which will benefit not only from re-pressurization, but also from a reduction in viscosity of the oil in the reservoir caused by a portion of the CO2 dissolving in the oil.
 (The extent to which carbon dioxide will dissolve in the oil varies with the type of petroleum present in the reservoir.
 If the viscosity reduction effect will be minimal, nitrogen, which is usually less expensive, may be used as the pressurant instead.)

 CO2 gas is 1.5 times as heavy as air, thus if released to the air it will concentrate at low elevations.
 Carbon dioxide will form "dry ice" at -78.5ºC (-109.3º F).
 One kg of dry ice has the cooling capacity of 2 kg of ordinary ice.
 Gaseous or liquid carbon dioxide, stored under pressure, will form dry ice through an auto-refrigeration process if rapidly depressured.